-- Anti-inflammatory medication: - o Celebrex[TM], Prexige TM - These drugs acts as a Cox-II inhibitors (a class of pain relievers and anti-inflammatory drugs for arthritis and pain).
+- Anti-inflammatory therapy: - CelebrexTM (celecoxib) - This drug act as Cox-II inhibitors (a class of pain relievers and anti-inflammatory drugs for arthritis and pain).
 Prior authorization is required because there are other equally effective, non-steroidal, anti-inflammatory drugs that are less expensive and proven to be safe.
-They are currently available generically to treat signs and symptoms of rheumatoid arthritis and osteoarthritis. - Anti-ulcer and heartburn medication: - o Losec[TM] (Omeprazole), Nexium[TM] (Esomeprazole), Pantoloc[TM] (Pantoprazole), Prevacid[TM] (Lansoprazole). - o In the late 1990s, drugs such as LosecTM greatly improved the treatment of stomach ulcers and other acid-related diseases.
-However, alternative conservative treatments can be effective for a majority of individuals before they turn to long-term therapy provided by the above list of anti-ulcer and heartburn medications. - Migraine therapy: - o AmergeTM (Naratriptan), ImitrexTM (Sumatriptan), MaxaltTM (Rizatriptan), ZomigTM (Zolmitriptan). - Prior authorization will assist in determining effective use of medication based on provincial guidelines to manage migraine-related conditions. - Wellbutrin[TM] (Bupropion), which is both an anti-depressant and a smoking cessation drug.
-Currently, FLEX has a \$500 maximum on smoking cessation drugs, but no maximum on anti-depressants.
+They are currently available generically to treat signs and symptoms of rheumatoid arthritis and osteoarthritis. - Ulcer or heartburn therapy: - o Losec[TM] (Omeprazole), Nexium[TM] (Esomeprazole), Pantoloc[TM] (Pantoprazole), Prevacid[TM] (Lansoprazole). - o In the late 1990s, drugs such as Losec[TM] greatly improved the treatment of stomach ulcers and other acid-related diseases.
+However, alternative conservative treatments can be effective for a majority of individuals before they turn to long-term therapy provided by the above list of anti-ulcer and heartburn medications. - Migraine headache therapy: - AmergeTM (Naratriptan), AxertTM (almotriptan malate), FrovaTM (frovatriptan succinate), ImitrexTM (Sumatriptan), MaxaltTM (Rizatriptan), RelpaxTM (eletriptan hydrobromide), and ZomigTM (Zolmitriptan), - Prior authorization will assist in determining effective use of medication based on provincial guidelines to manage migraine-related conditions. - WellbutrinTM (Bupropion), which is both an anti-depressant and a smoking cessation drug.
+Currently, Health & Group Benefits has a \$500 maximum on smoking cessation drugs, but no maximum on anti-depressants.